Knee Replacement Surgery

 Partial (Unicompartmental) Knee Replacement

 Only the damaged compartment of the knee is replaced, leaving healthy bone and tissue intact.
-Recovery tends to be faster, and the knee often feels more natural, but not all patients are suitable candidates.
+Recovery tends to be faster, the knee often feels more natural, but not all patients are suitable candidates — it works best when arthritis is confined to one compartment.

 Kneecap (Patellofemoral) Replacement

-Only the kneecap joint is replaced.
+Only the kneecap joint surface is replaced.
 Suitable only for isolated kneecap arthritis in carefully selected patients.

 Robotic-Assisted Knee Replacement